Federal income tax withholding (FITW)

 - An employee’s annual tax return determines if their federal income tax withholdings ultimately over- or underpaid their federal income taxes that year.

 Established in 1943, the current FITW system allows the government to collect payments as taxpayers earn income instead of relying on annual lump sums.
-This guarantees income taxes are paid and helps individuals manage their overall tax obligations by avoiding a large, unexpected tax bill.
+This guarantees that individuals pay their income taxes and helps them manage their overall tax obligations by avoiding a large, unexpected tax bill.

-Federal income tax (FIT) funds various national programs, such as law enforcement, veteran affairs, national defense, and infrastructure improvements.
+Federal income tax (FIT) funds various national programs, including law enforcement, veteran affairs, national defense, and infrastructure improvements.

-Independent contractors and self-employed workers don’t have an employer to deduct and submit income tax payments on their behalf.
+Independent contractors (commonly known as 1099 employees) and self-employed workers don’t have an employer to deduct and submit income tax payments on their behalf.
 Instead, they must make quarterly estimated tax payments based on their tax returns from the prior year.

-Collection of other payroll taxes (i.e., Medicare and Social Security) are also required quarterly, though the amounts due are calculated differently than federal income tax.
+Collection of other payroll taxes (i.e., Medicare and Social Security) is also required quarterly, though the amounts due are calculated differently from federal income tax.

-After employers withhold federal income tax, employees can review said FITW on paycheck stubs, both for the current pay period and the whole year.
-At the end of the year, the federal W-2 Form summarizes each employee’s total wages and taxes withheld.
+After employers withhold federal income tax, employees can review the FITW on paycheck stubs for both the current pay period and the whole year.
+At the end of the year, the federal W-2 Form summarizes an employee’s total wages and taxes withheld.

 Taxpayers then use this information to file annual tax returns and determine whether they paid too much or too little.